BakedGood11/epl-data-analytics/README.md

 Both analyses make use of 3 datasets focused on the 2024-2025 season of the English Premiere League; one dataset to supply official fixtures, another for row-level player statistics per match, and lastly one for overall match statistics and information.
 The data is then supported with statistics and data from the 2023-2024 season of the Premier League.

+## Folder Structure

+### data
+This folder contains the raw and cleaned data used in the analysis.
+- `cleaned_manual`: Contains manually cleaned CSV files.
+- `cleaned_sql`: Contains CSV files cleaned using SQL.

+### docs
+This folder contains project documentation, including the schema diagram.

+### notebooks
+This folder is for Jupyter notebooks, though it is currently empty.

+### projects
+This folder contains the main analysis projects.
+- `a(r)senal-analysis`: R-based analysis of Arsenal FC's performance.
+- `SQL-analysis`: SQL scripts for data cleaning, exploration, and schema creation.

+### visuals
+This folder is for visualizations, though it is currently empty.

 ## Environment:
 1. Homelab Server: Debian 13 running a Dockerized MariaDB instance (data storage and normalization).
 2. Client Machine: CachyOS (Arch Linux) with VSCode (SQL + R extensions) and RStudio for analytical workflow and visualization.